stevefielding/tensorflow-anpr/README.md

 ````

 ##### Train the object_detection model
-Now you can use tensorflow/models/research/object_detection to train the model
+Now you can use the TFOD API, at tensorflow/models/research/object_detection, to train the model.
 It goes something like this.
 Assuming python virtualenv called tensorflow,
 a single GPU for training and CPU for eval:

-cd tensorflow/models/research/object_detection

 ###### Training
 ````
 workon tensoflow
+cd tensorflow/models/research/object_detection
 python train.py --logtostderr \
 --pipeline_config_path ../anpr/experiment_faster_rcnn/2018_06_12/training/faster_rcnn_anpr.config \
 --train_dir ../anpr/experiment_faster_rcnn/2018_06_12/training